kevin-rounsavelle/wp-cms-importer/README.md

 The XML import script does not import the featured images since those are not included in the default WP export XML files.
 There are several plugins available to include that data however.
 If you are using one of those plugins, you can easily modify the class and db schema to acommodate the additional field.
 The script also does not import other content on the page such as sidebar content, header images, etc. (That content will be specific to the WordPress install as well and not relevant for use in an external system).

-## Other Uses | Enhancements
+## Integration Recommendations | Enhancements

-If you will be integrating this class directly into an existing application and not using it as a stand-alone import script (tool), I recommend calling it from a client-side ajax function of equivalent.
-The way I integrated this class into our CMS was:
+If you will be integrating this class directly into an existing application and not using it as a stand-alone import script, I recommend calling it from a client-side ajax function of equivalent.
+The way I integrated this class into our CMS admin system was:

 - Client uploads their WordPress XML posts of pages file with a standard PHP upload scripta and AJAX
 - Success function of the 1st AJAX call triggers the $cms_content->process("xml") with another AJAX call.